wso2/docs-is/en/docs/using-wso2-identity-server/mitigating-authorization-code-interception-attacks.md

 Windows.
 These applications generally use the **Authorization Code** grant type for authentication.

-##### The a **uthorization code** grant type flow
+##### The authorization code grant type flow

-The application is registered as a handler for a particular URI scheme (e.g., URLs beginning with " `          org.wso2.app://         ` ").
+1. The application is registered as a handler for a particular URI scheme (e.g., URLs beginning with " `          org.wso2.app://         ` ").
 This means that the application will launch whenever a user navigates to a URL beginning with the custom scheme "
 `          org.wso2.app://         ` ".

-When authentication is required, the application launches the system browser and loads the appropriate page of the identity provider.
+2. When authentication is required, the application launches the system browser and loads the appropriate page of the identity provider.
 In this case, the identity provider is the WSO2 Identity Server (IS).

-Within WSO2 IS:
+3. Within WSO2 IS:

     1. The user authenticates himself.

     2. Approves any user consents regarding the application.

-When the user is successfully authenticated, WSO2 IS redirects the user to the redirection URL provided by the application (e.g., “ `          org.wso2.app://auth?code=12345&state=abc         ` ”).
+4. When the user is successfully authenticated, WSO2 IS redirects the user to the redirection URL provided by the application (e.g., “ `          org.wso2.app://auth?code=12345&state=abc         ` ”).

-The browser queries the mobile Operating System (OS) to get a list of applications that handle the URI provided.
+5. The browser queries the mobile Operating System (OS) to get a list of applications that handle the URI provided.
 The mobile OS determines the application(s) and parses the URI.

-The native application extracts the authorization code from the parsed URI.
+6. The native application extracts the authorization code from the parsed URI.

-The native application sends the authorization code back to WSO2 IS, which validates the authorization code and returns the access token.
+7. The native application sends the authorization code back to WSO2 IS, which validates the authorization code and returns the access token.

 Since multiple applications can be registered as a handler for the